 Easy Mexican Pot Roast Recipe in Crock-Pot

-My family’s favorite meal is my keto Pot Roast that is full of buttery ranch flavor.
+My family’s favorite meal is my keto Pot Roast which is full of buttery ranch flavor.
 As much as we love that meal and could eat it often, I thought I would work on a Mexican Pot Roast recipe in the Crock-Pot for the best of both worlds.
-My kids love Mexican flavored foods, so I knew that combining a slow cooker roast with rich taco seasonings, Rotel tomatoes with green chilis, and onions would be an automatic win.
+My kids love Mexican-flavored foods, so I knew that combining a slow cooker roast with rich taco seasonings, Rotel tomatoes with green chilis, and onions would be an automatic win.

 What is Pot Roast?